 If you use Internet Banking in connection with a Savings Account or First Rate Investment (Money Market), please read the information below.
 You should also refer to your Account Agreement or call a customer service representative for further information.
 While you can access your Savings or Money Market account using Internet Banking, there are some differences between a Money Market account and a regular demand deposit account.
-Federal law limits transactions from a money market account to six withdraws or pre-authorized transfers per statement cycle, three of which may be by personal check.
+Federal law limits transactions from a money market account to six withdraws or pre-authorized transfers per statement cycle.

 Your password will give you access to Institution accounts via Internet Banking.
 Institution is entitled to act on any instructions it receives using your password.
 For security purposes, it is recommended that you memorize your password and do not write it down.
 We also recommend that you change your password regularly to try and avoid misappropriation by a third party.
 Your password can be changed at our Internet Banking site.
 You are responsible for keeping your password and account data confidential.
 When you give someone your password, you are authorizing that person to use Internet Banking and the On-line Financial Services.
 You are responsible for all transactions performed using your password, even if you did not intend or authorize them.
 In addition, fraudulent transactions initiated using your password will be charged against your account(s).